redwood/redwood/README.md

 - [@realityking](https://github.com/realityking)
 - [@cvkef](https://github.com/cvkef)

-Also, thanks to [Sauce Labs](http://saucelabs.com) for helping sponsor the project.
+Also, thanks to [Sauce Labs](http://saucelabs.com) for sponsoring the development of the responsive styles.

 Special Thanks
 --------------------